 And yet, it was happening.
 Right now.
 He had no choice, but to keep fighting.

-So, with the sunlight no longer giving him guidance, the pandaren took a deep breath and started reaching out to sense negative chi in the air.
+So, with the sunlight no longer giving him guidance, the Patnesh took a deep breath and started reaching out to sense negative energy in the air.
 He found it, thick and heavy, everywhere around him.
-He was likely surrounded by Horde forces at this point, having held his ground here while the enemy pressed ever north.
-For a moment, he started to wonder if he was the only one left alive, but then he heard a shout not far away and knew exactly where he needed to be.
+He was likely surrounded by enemy forces at this point, having held his ground here while the enemy pressed ever north.
+For a moment, he started to wonder if he was the only one left, but then he heard a shout not far away and knew exactly where he needed to be.

-He covered the distance in less than a minute, rushing over the final hill and, with a mighty leap off the ledge, landed just a few feet from a young a Draenei shaman that he had only been introduced a few hours ago.
+He covered the distance in less than a minute, rushing over the final hill and, with a mighty leap off the ledge, landed just a few feet from a young Musfurin that he had only been introduced a few hours ago.

 “Are you okay, Aelgad?” he asked as he closed the last few steps between them.

-“As okay as one can expect in this madness,” the Draenei replied.
+“As okay as one can expect in this madness,” the Musfurin replied.
 “And you can call me Wave.”

 “Right,” Mackwyn replied.
 “Have you seen Frosty?”

 “Not since the line was broken,” Wave answered.
-“He may have fallen back with the other Night Elves.”
+“He may have fallen back with the other Besherman.”

 “Maybe, but that doesn’t—”